mobileka/scope-applicator/readme.md

 }
 ```

 > Note that custom model methods as above **can't** be mixed with scopes.
-Thus, make sure to use a consistent way of defining these methods.
+Therefore, make sure to use a consistent way of defining these methods.

-### Feuture plans
+### Future plans

 Two more scope configuration options should be implemented: